-Even during this unprecedented moment in which our ever-connected, busy-all-the-time lives have come to a screeching halt because of the COVID-19 pandemic, life goes on in the vineyards of California wine country.
+Even during this unprecedented moment in which our ever-connected, busy-all-the-time lives have come to a screeching halt because of the pandemic, life goes on in the vineyards of California wine country.
 Fields of green vines crisscross and cut the land in Napa and Sonoma in vertical and horizontal waves, and it’s as beautiful as ever.

 Only now it’s eerily quiet.
 There is no rush hour—no long trail of cars stretching for miles as winery workers and wine country enthusiasts travel up or down the valley to homes and hotel suites.